MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-quickstart-primary-and-secondary-data.md

 ## Create a new intent

-1. From the left panel, select **Create new intent**.
-Enter the new intent name `SendMessage`.
+1. On the **Intents** page, select **Create new intent**.

+2. Enter the new intent name `SendMessage`.
 This intent should be selected any time a user wants to send a message.

     By creating an intent, you are creating the primary category of information that you want to identify.
 Giving the category a name allows any other application that uses the LUIS query results to use that category name to find an appropriate answer or take appropriate action.
 LUIS won't answer these questions, only identify what type of information is being asked for in natural language.

-2. Add seven utterances to the `SendMessage` intent that you expect a user to ask for, such as:
+3. Add seven utterances to the `SendMessage` intent that you expect a user to ask for, such as:

     | Example utterances|
     |--|